 So whether you’re looking for ways to make being a working mom easier, or just need a little encouragement, you’ll find something just for you in this list of working mom life hacks.

 This post contains affiliate links.
 You can read more in our disclosures.
-Thank you for supporting The Salty Mamas!
+As Amazon Associates, we may earn from qualifying purchases.
+Thank you !

 Working Mom Life Hack #1: Getting Organized

 The most mentally taxing thing for me, as a working mom, is keeping track of everyone’s schedules and who needs what (and when).

 It seems like every other day my son’s school has a spirit day or a presentation or a project due.
 My daughter’s daycare supplies require daily re-stocking.

 And I’m embarrassed to admit how many times I’ve forgotten a 7am meeting or showed up to a very important presentation in a laundry-day fiasco of an outfit because I failed to plan ahead for it.

 After trying every e-calendar and organizational app I could find, I finally went back to basics and began tracking these things the old-fashioned way, with a giant paper calendar and hand-written notes.